mxaba/ISP-Company-Comparison/README.md

 # ISP-Company-Comparison
-This app will allow the user to search an isp company and be able to choose which one thy want to use based on the data given to them.
+This app will allow the user to search an isp company and be able to choose which one they want to use based on the data given to them.

 ## How to create your own branch
     cd ISP-Company-Comparison